parallelam/H5/README.md

 # H5

-H5
-An activity intended to demonstrate a proficiency with API AJAX calls and dynamic rendering of responding information.
+An activity intended to demonstrate a proficiency with timers, objects in the form of an NFL Themed 10 Question Timed Trivia.

 Technologies Incorporated: